murtaza-wani/fit-DNN-convolutional-repo/README.md

 # Example of usage

-In the following we describe (as an example of usage) how to perform a cross validation on the MNIST training data with the following options:
+In the following we describe (as an example of usage) how to perform classification test on the MNIST training data with the following options:

 * number of hidden layers: L = 3,
 * node separation: theta = 0.5,
 * initial learning rate: eta_0 = 0.01, learning rate scaling factor: eta_1 = 10000,
 * noise intensity for regularization of the training images: sigma = 0.1,
-* data augmentation option: pixel jittering,
 * filename of the text file storing the results: results_MNIST.txt.

 Using the program with one of the other datasets (Fashion-MNIST, CIFAR-10, SVHN), for the denoising task, or for valisation on the test set works in an analogous way.
 One can adjust further options and parameters.
 A list of all options for each program version is provided in the version-specific readme file in the corresponding directory.